soumiiow/rfcs/RFC-0005-dyllib-cpp.md

 ### [Optional] Goals

 ### [Optional] Non-goals
+Security concerns: There are some security concerns associated with using the dlopen library.
+Using dlopen, we run the risk of opening unsecure unknown shared objects especially given the lack of any form of validation.

 ## Proposed Implementation
+The user can register their functions dynamically by calling loadDynamicLibraryFunctions() with the path to their shared library (files ending in .so in linux or .dylib in MacOS).
+At the time of running an instance of the PresterServer, if any shared library files exist in etc/plugin directory, they get loaded on start up.
+Alternatively, the user can call loadDynamicLibraryFunctions() elsewhere and specify the exact location of these files and load them upon execution of this code.

+For dynamically loaded function registration, the format followed is mirrored of built-in function registration with some noted differences.
+For instance, the below example function uses the extern "C" keyword to protect against name mangling. additionally, a registry() function call is also necessary here.

+namespace facebook::presto::functions {

+template <typename TExecParams>
+struct Dynamic123Function {
+  FOLLY_ALWAYS_INLINE bool call(int64_t& result) {
+    result = 123;
+    return true;
+  }
+};

+} // namespace facebook::presto::functions

+extern "C" {

+void registry() {
+  facebook::velox::registerFunction<
+      facebook::presto::functions::Dynamic123Function,
+      int64_t>({"dynamic_123"});
+}
+}

 The general process is as follows:

 1. What modules are involved